cloudlayerio/cloudlayerio-js/README.md

+## Status: Pending

-# cloudlayerio-node
+# cloudlayerio-js
-cloudlayerio (https://cloudlayer.io) - API Library for easy access to our REST based API services using JavaScript
+cloudlayerio API Library for easy access to our REST based API services using JavaScript.
+Written in TypeScript.